What Is a Fair Insurance Settlement From a Car Accident?

 Insurance companies use specific formulas to evaluate what is a fair insurance settlement from a car accident.
 The most common approach combines economic damages (medical bills, lost wages, property damage) with non-economic damages (pain and suffering, emotional distress).

 For minor injuries, insurers often multiply medical expenses by 1.5 to 3.
 Moderate injuries typically receive multipliers of 3 to 4, while severe or permanent injuries may warrant multipliers of 4 to 5 or higher.
-Clear liability on the other driver’s part strengthens your position for maximum compensation.
+Clear liability may affect how insurers evaluate a claim, although outcomes depend on many factors.

 The National Highway Traffic Safety Administration (NHTSA) at nhtsa.gov provides crash statistics and safety data that can support your claim documentation.
 State insurance commissioners regulate settlement practices—find your state’s insurance department through the National Association of Insurance Commissioners (NAIC) at naic.org to file complaints about unfair settlement offers.